LynchConnor/LynchConnor/README.md

 ## Hi There 👋🏻
-- 🧑🏻‍🎓 I'm a recent Software Engineering Graduate from the University of Greenwich.
+- 🧑🏻‍🎓 I'm a Software Engineering Graduate from the University of Greenwich (2021).
-- 📱 I've been a SwiftUI/Swift Developer for one year now.
+- 📱 I've been a SwiftUI/Swift Developer for one year now (2020-2021).
-- 🏆 I'm an 'Engineer in Business Award Winner', through pitching an iOS app to a group of judges, resulting in £3,000 of funding.
+- 🏆 I'm an 'Engineer in Business Award Winner', through pitching an iOS app to a group of judges, resulting in £3,000 of funding to build my app.
+- 😁 I like listening to Hamilton music, DIY and video games (Apex Legends).
 - 💬 Pronouns: He/Him/His

 ## Get in contact